-The proposed 36th America's Cup Airspace is classified as Class G (uncontrolled) airspace.
+All America's Cup Airspace is classified as Class G (uncontrolled) airspace.
 Communication will be pilot-to-pilot using a dedicated very high frequency (VHF).
-Altimeters will be set using information provided by the Auckland ATIS.
+Altimeters will be set to the Auckland ATIS QNH (Aeronautical Code Q Code - pressure at sea level).